 Check out our MPRE Outline for a deep dive into MPRE subjects.

-Registration Dates, Deadlines, and Fees
+MPRE Registration, Deadlines, and Fees

 Registration Process

-- Create an NCBE account
+- Create an NCBE account.

-- Select MPRE Registration, complete the NCBE portion, and request your “Authorization to Test”
+- Select MPRE Registration, complete the NCBE portion, and request your “Authorization to Test.”

 - Check email for “Authorization to Test” from Pearson VUE (sent within 24 hours).

-- Schedule your test appointment with Pearson VUE and pay the $160 test fee by 11:59 pm CT on the registration deadline
+- Schedule your test appointment with Pearson VUE and pay the $160 test fee by 11:59 p.m.
+CT on the registration deadline.

 Check out our detailed guide on MPRE eligibility registration and fees.

-Requesting Testing Accommodations
+Testing Accommodations

-You must request accommodation before you request your “Authorization to Test”.
-If the NCBE accepts your request, an “Accommodations Confirmation” will be posted to your NCBE Account File Cabinet.
+You must request an accommodation before you request your “Authorization to Test.”
+If the NCBE accepts your request, an “Accommodation Confirmation” will be posted to your NCBE Account File Cabinet.
 Contact MPRE Test Accommodations Services ([email protected]) if your determination has not been posted within 25 business days.
+Be sure your email lists an “Authorization to Test.”

-Registration Dates and Deadlines
+Exam Dates and Registration Deadlines

 2025 Test Dates | Apply for Accommodations by: | Registration Deadline |